thibautambrosino/REPR/README.md

 ## Assignment
 You are free to proceed the way you want.
 However, I would advise you to go step by step and ensure intermediate results are correct.
-Otherwise, you will spend time trying to figure out why your specular is off, when the issue might actually comes from a different part of the pipeline.
+Otherwise, you will spend time trying to figure out why your specular is off, when the issue might actually come from a different part of the pipeline.

 ### Warm up (0 points)